yaswanth00369/aws-cfn-stack-eks-fargate-private-cluster-ansible-jenkins/README.md

-# aws-cfn-stack-eks-fargate-private-cluster-ansible-jenkins
+# EKS Fargate Cluster in Private Subnets (with EC2 Access)

-Infrastructure-as-Code project to deploy an Amazon EKS Cluster (with Fargate) in a private subnet using CloudFormation.
-The EKS API is accessible only via a bastion EC2 instance.
-Deployment is automated via Ansible and Jenkins.
+This repository provisions a private Amazon EKS Cluster with Fargate profiles using CloudFormation, accessible only via an EC2 bastion host.
+Deployment is automated through Ansible and Jenkins CI/CD.

+---

+## 🔧 Technologies Used

+- **CloudFormation**: VPC, EKS Cluster, Fargate profile, EC2, IAM
+- **Ansible**: Automation of stack deployment
+- **Jenkins**: CI/CD pipeline
+- **kubectl + Helm**: Installed in EC2 for Kubernetes operations

+---